othmansamih/othmansamih/README.md

 <div align="center">

+ 🎓 Master’s graduate in Artificial Intelligence from IA School, passionate about building innovative AI-driven solutions.

+ ⚡ I’m delving deeper into computer vision, natural language processing, and building real-world AI systems

  👨‍💻 A passionate data scientist and AI enthusiast, currently based in France

- 🎓 I recently graduated with a Master’s in Artificial Intelligence from IA School.

- ⚡ I’m delving deeper into computer vision, natural language processing, and building real-world AI systems

  💬 Let’s keep in touch – you can find me on **[LinkedIn](https://www.linkedin.com/in/othmansamih/)**